The real Ronaldo has returned: Can Inter, Messi or anyone else stop him? | Goal.com

 Sarri is also trying to construct a team around Ronaldo, one that gets the very best out of its undoubted superstar.

 The early signs are encouraging in that regard.
-As we approach the knockout stages of the Champions League – when Ronaldo always seems to come alive – he is in the best form of his Juventus career.
+As we approach the knockout stages of the Champions League, Ronaldo is in the best form of his Juventus career.

 Indeed, he is the first Bianconero since David Trezeguet in 2005 to score in seven consecutive league games and few would bet against him extending that run against Napoli on Sunday evening.

-He is not the only Juve forward playing well, though, with Paulo Dybala having netted 11 times in 26 appearances, after managing just 10 in 42 outings last term.

-The Bianconeri very nearly sold the Argentine last summer, with Sarri's predecessor Max Allegri having repeatedly tried – and failed – to integrate Dybala into a Ronaldo-led attack.
+The Bianconeri very nearly sold the Argentine last summer, with Sarri's predecessor having repeatedly tried – and failed – to integrate Dybala into a Ronaldo-led attack.

 Now, though, the 26-year-old looks sharper and more explosive than he has in at least 18 months.

-More importantly, he is finally proving himself capable of playing not only alongside Ronaldo – for whom he has already created three goals – but also as a playmaker in behind the Portuguese and Gonzalo Higuain.

-Meanwhile, Matthijs de Ligt is showing signs of finally settling into a defence disrupted by the loss of captain Giorgio Chiellini to a serious injury at the start of the season.
+In defence, meanwhile, Matthijs de Ligt is showing signs of finally settling into a defence disrupted by the loss of Giorgio Chiellini to a serious injury at the start of the season (the captain will be back soon).

 There are outstanding issues in midfield, though, and there is no denying that while Juve have shown exciting flashes of 'Sarriball', most recently in the Coppa Italia rout of Udinese, they remain a work in process.